 Throughout the pandemic and recovery, OSSE has engaged in significant two-way feedback with a wide variety of stakeholders about our Guiding Principles for Continuous Education, which are foundational to describing our expectations for LEAs for recovery.
 From March 2020 through June 2021, OSSE and our partners in the office of the Deputy Mayor for Education (DME) have led nearly 100 virtual meetings for LEA leaders with an average attendance of 150 per meeting, covering varied topics of urgent interest to school communities such as building closure protocols, virtual learning best practices, meal distribution, city resources, vaccination availability, accelerating learning, and school-level operational adjustments in response to the rapidly changing understanding of the public health emergency.
 In summer 2020, the District conducted a citywide reopening survey that reached more than 12,000 families, and this feedback informed our 2020-21 Guiding Principles and subsequent guidance to LEAs.
 Furthermore, in February, March, and April 2021, OSSE and DME together conducted 23 focus groups on continuous education for next year, school year 2021-22, with over 240 attendees, including school leaders, teachers, families, and students representing all 8 District wards.
-The attendees represented traditional public schools, public charter schools, and nonpublic special education schools serving District students, as well as civil rights education advocacy groups and nonprofits that are deeply focused on racial equity and civil rights.
+The attendees represented traditional public schools, public charter schools, and nonpublic special education schools serving District students, as well as civil rights education advocacy groups and nonprofits that are deeply focused on racial equity and civil rights, including representing the interests of English learners, children with disabilities, children experiencing homelessness, and students in the care of DC (includes students that are incarcerated and in foster care).
 Attendees gave detailed feedback on the major challenges faced by their school communities during the pandemic, and also gave suggestions to OSSE about what supports and improvements they would need for a successful 2021-22 school year.
 This feedback, in turn, shaped our 2021-22 Guiding Principles for Continuous Education, the Continuous Education Plans that LEAs must develop, as well as State education agency-level programming and investments.

 Since October 2020, the Council of the District of Columbia has engaged in significant oversight of education agencies' efforts to respond to the pandemic, provide adequate remote learning services, and develop plans that addressing learning loss and educational recovery.
-OSSE participated in public roundtables conducted by the Committee of the Whole of the District of Columbia and received significant public testimony from stakeholders (e.g., Washington Teachers Union, advocacy and civil rights organizations, teachers, parents, LEA and school leaders), on its efforts that was utilized for the development of this plan:
+OSSE participated in public roundtables conducted by the Committee of the Whole of the District of Columbia and received significant public testimony from stakeholders (e.g., Washington Teachers Union, advocacy and civil rights organizations, teachers, parents, LEA and school leaders), on its efforts that was utilized for the development of this plan.
+Public witnesses at each of these hearings reflected the interests of the groups listed in C-1i-ix: